Guidelines for Selecting an IAQ Consultant

 Gather information about your situation before contacting a consultant.
 Not only will this help you potentially solve your own issue, it will help ensure you have the information needed to hire the correct professional.
 Review MDH’s information on indoor air quality to assess your property and your health concerns.
 Keep an open mind and don’t focus on only one potential issue, you may miss other possible problems.

 Knowledge and skill levels vary among individuals providing IAQ services.
-Currently, there are no state or federal standards or certification requirements for most potential service providers, other than those who work with asbestos or lead (starting on 1/1/19, radon professionals will be licensed by the state of Minnesota).
+Currently, there are no state or federal standards or certification requirements for most potential service providers, other than those who work with asbestos, lead and radon.
 As with any home project, it is a good idea to get quotes from a few providers before making a decision.

 When seeking quotes from consultants, consider and ask the following:

 - Prior experience

 - Have you dealt with this type of problem before?
 How often?
 For how many years?